cloudmesh/classes/_sources/lesson/devops/chef.txt

 Overview
 ----------------------------------------------------------------------

-This lesson will introduce you to a very important topic to Chef, a configuration management tool written in Ruby and Erlang.
+This lesson will introduce you to Chef, a configuration management tool written in Ruby and Erlang.

 .. tip:: Duration: 1 hour